mdn/kuma/docs/assets.rst

 made it easy to serve HTML and related assets on the same `HTTP/2`_ connection.

-Kuma uses WhiteNoise as a middleware, included as ``kuma.core.middleware.RestrictedWhiteNoiseMiddleware``.
-This is a wrapper around ``whitenoise.middleware.WhiteNoiseMiddleware`` which skips static file serving if Kuma is acting as the attachments / samples host.

 In development (``DEBUG`` = ``True``) and testing, WhiteNoise is in "autorefresh" mode, and uses the staticfiles-finder_.
 Each web request to ``/static`` scans for the file to use, which can be slow, but will catch